Who (film): Production

+Filming

 Who began shooting June 2017 in Nainital, Uttarakhand, and took 20 days.
 Principal photography for the Who began in 2017 May at Munnar.
 Crew planned two months break from filming as Shine Tom Chacko had prior commitments.
 On 23 July Ajay Devaloka started the filming in Naintal with Natural lighting.
 Devaloka was adamant that he wanted virgin geography which no cinema viewer had ever seen.
 So they were lucky and got the apt place in Uttarakhand.

 The film depends mostly on mist, so it was challenging to keep the continuity as well.
 Locations of many scenes were in remote places far away from each other, which made the crew uneasy.
 Ultimately the second schedule wrapped up after 23 days shoot for Pearle Maaney to reduce her weight.
 The movie was completed in 3 schedules.

 The film was officially announced as Isabella and the title launch was done by director Mohan, who interestingly had a film Isabella as director in 1988.

+Release

+The movie had its official world premiere at the 71st Cannes film festival's market section on 15 May 2018.
+The film had its theatrical release on 10 October 2018 in India.

+Reception

+Critical response

+Nirmal Narayanan of IB Times wrote WHO is not everyone's cup of tea.
+But if you are the one who likes to enjoy films like 'Triangle' and 'Inception', book the tickets for this Ajay Devaloka directorial without any second thoughts.

 Music

 Who is a Dolby Atmos motion picture.
 The Sound design is done by Vishakha Bokil and National award winner Sinoy Joseph is the mixing engineer in the film.
-The film was fully shot in Sync-Sound.
-Uyanga Bold who served as a vocalist for Hans Zimmer in the score of The Dark Knight lent her vocals for a song in the film.
+The film was fully shot in Sync-Sound. Úyanga Bold who served as a vocalist for Hans Zimmer in the score of The Dark Knight lent her vocals for a song in the film.